chenyekun1/mc/README.md

+# Minsk

-This is a small compiler
+> This is a lightweight compiler.
-but strong enough!
+> But enough big!